lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### not-sent CDA

-Not-sent function is generally used when the field value is specified in the rule and therefore known by the both Compressor and Decompressor.
+The not-sent function is generally used when the field value is specified in the rule and therefore known by the both Compressor and Decompressor.
 This action is generally used with the "equal" MO.
 If MO is "ignore", there is a risk to have a decompressed field value different from the compressed field.

-The compressor does not send any value on the compressed header for the field on which compression is applied.
+The compressor does not send any value in the compressed header for the field on which compression is applied.

 The decompressor restores the field value with the target value stored in the matched rule.